eveskew/RVFutures/README.md

     - Historical climate data from [WorldClim](https://www.worldclim.org/data/worldclim21.html)

     - Projected climate data from [WorldClim](https://www.worldclim.org/data/cmip6/cmip6climate.html) (downscaled output from various CMIP6 models at 2.5 arcminute resolution)

+---

+### Project Workflow

+To help explain the project scripts, the overall workflow is as follows:

+#### Gather predictor variables

+    - [`get_SoilGrids_data.R`](/scripts/get_SoilGrids_data.R) programmatically downloads the soil predictor data.
+All other predictor data were manually downloaded from the online resources described above

+#### Process predictor variables

+    - [`process_all_predictors.R`](/scripts/process_all_predictors.R) processes all predictor data into rasters of 2.5 arcminute resolution.
+This script calls the various `process_*_data.R` scripts that each handle a certain type of predictor data.
+Note that these scripts do need to be called in the order prescribed by `process_all_predictors.R` so that intermediate files are available, as needed

+    - [`generate_predictor_flat_files.R`](/scripts/generate_predictor_flat_files.R) takes the 2.5 arcminute raster predictor files and generates flat CSV files describing the predictor data for each grid cell across the study region.
+Predictor data in this format are necessary for downstream modeling.
+Note that these flat predictor files are generated for both historical and future climate conditions

+#### Prepare data for modeling

+    - [`generate_absence_data.R`](/scripts/generate_absence_data.R) generates the background (i.e., pseudo-absence) data for use in inter-epidemic RVF modeling

+    - [`extract_outbreak_absence_predictors.R`](/scripts/extract_outbreak_absence_predictors.R) uses the predictor flat files to generate a data frame with predictor data for all observed inter-epidemic RVF outbreak events as well as the background points

+#### Modeling of inter-epidemic RVF

+    - [`fit_model.R`](/scripts/fit_model.R) fits and saves an XGBoost model of the disease outbreak and background data

+#### Model post-processing and validation

+#### Plotting